shadowcatzero/fractal/README.md

 ## Controls

- - WASD for movement
+ - WASD or left click & drag for movement
  - Scroll to zoom
- - Q to take a snapshot
+ - Q or right click to take a snapshot

 Snapshots will copy the current texture and let you view it as the new one generates, which is very important for your sanity when you zoom in really far; the undecided regions will be replaced with a darkened version of your snapshot, so you can still know where you are and move around.